 Determine if the scheduling of audits is consistent with regulatory requirements and licensee program changes.

-If the licensee is using the 10 CFR 50.54(t)(1)(ii) option, review the licensee’s performance indicators (See statements of consideration at 64 FR 14814 dated March 29, 1999).
+If the licensee is using the 10 CFR 50.54(t)(1)(ii) option, review the licensee’s performance indicators, these PIs are not those described in NEI 99-02.
+(See statements of consideration at 64 FR 14814 dated March 29, 1999).

-actions associated with classification, notification, PAR development and dose assessment activities.
+Select a sample of corrective actions associated with classification, notification, PAR development and dose assessment activities to review for effectiveness.

 03.07 Emergency Preparedness Self-Assessment Corrective Actions.